interrogator/jason-lee-iran/README.md

 ![28.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i28.jpg)

-Persians could have had slushies around 1700 BC. --
+Persians could have had slushies around 1700 BC:

 "Ice houses are buildings used to store ice throughout the year, commonly used prior to the invention of the refrigerator.
 Some were underground chambers, usually man-made, close to natural sources of winter ice such as freshwater lakes, but many were buildings with various types of insulation.